 Some people are comfortable with the amount of debt they have, but others want to lower their debt.
 If you’re in that group, you can use two main strategies to get started.

-The snowball strategy starts with paying off your smallest-balance debt first, then your next-smallest balance, and so on until you pay off your last and largest-balance debt.
+The snowball strategy starts with paying off your smallest balance first, then your next smallest balance, and so on until you pay off your last and largest debt.
 This strategy may cost you more as your interest expense may be higher, but it can help you stay motivated.

-The avalanche strategy starts with paying off your highest interest debt first and then your next-highest rate, and so on until you pay off your last and lowest-rate debt.
-This strategy may take more self-motivation but can help you save more as your interest expense may be lower.
+The avalanche strategy starts with paying off the debt with the highest interest rate first and then paying the account with the next highest interest rate, and so on until you pay off your last and lowest-rate debt.
+This strategy may take more motivation but can help you save more on interest fees.

 You can also alternate between the two strategies or combine them in any way that works well for you.

 Consolidating or refinancing your card debt with a lower rate may make it easier for you to pay down the amount you own.
 A balance transfer card with an introductory 0% rate for transfers may be one way for you to refinance some of your credit card debt with a lower or 0% rate.